December 13, 2024

 )

-In the Snowpark case, 100 percent of the steps are performed within the Warehouse, and execute far faster.
-If our data volume grows even larger, we could simply scale-out the warehouse it runs on.
+In the Snowpark case, all the steps are performed within the warehouse and executed far faster.
+If our data volume grows even larger, we could simply scale out the warehouse it runs on.

 Conclusion